LUKEDUDE97/LUKEDUDE97.github.io/_posts/2023-12-30-random-log-building-filter-block-and-test-on-offline-data-from-whisker-sensor.md

 Bayesian Filter UKF tracked on ground truth with a lowest Euclidean Distance of `0.311` millimeters and with a standard deviation of `0.801` millimeters.
 And it costs `68 steps` to converge to within 1mm of true location.

+>
+>⛔ There’s probably an unsolved issue in the unscented transform function of filterpy package (Version 1.4.5).
+In the update function of UKF Implementation, remember to reshape the sigmas point matrix with: `self.sigmas_h = np.atleast_2d(sigmas_h).reshape((-1, 1)) # DYX: reshape` , before send it into the transform function.
+The original irregulated array can’t be directly dot multiply to the weight matrix in `UT`.
+>
+{: .prompt-warning }

 ## Future Improvement

 ---